The old and new rules

 IR35 is a set of tax rules which HMRC uses to combat tax avoidance.
 It uses this to determine whether workers should be classed (and then taxed) as employees rather than contractors/3rd parties when employed via an intermediary

 Currently, if a Personal Service Company (PSC) (such as a contractor or freelancer operating via a limited company), is caught by the IR35 rules (known as inside IR35), it is the PSC themselves who are liable to account for and pay income tax and NICs due.

 They are also liable for interest and penalties if HMRC determines an incorrect decision has been made on their employment status.

-From 6 April 2021, the reformed IR35 rules will shift the responsibility for determining the tax status of a contractor from the worker themselves to the ‘end-user’ (i.e the organisation who is ultimately receiving the individuals service).
+From 6 April 2021, the reformed IR35 rules shift the responsibility for determining the tax status of a contractor from the worker themselves to the ‘end-user’ (i.e the organisation who is ultimately receiving the individuals service).

-If the ‘end-user’ determines that IR35 applies, the responsibility for operating the PAYE/NICs and paying the employer NICs and, where applicable the apprenticeship levy, will move from the PSC/contractor to the ‘fee payer’ (the organisation paying the PSC, such as the end-use or a recruitment agency/intermediary).
-They will also be liable for interest and penalties if HMRC determines an incorrect decision was made and that the worker should be classed (and taxed) as an ‘employee’ rather than a contractor.
-The new rules will apply to any payments made on or after 6 April 2021, unless all the contractor’s labour was provided before that date.
+If the ‘end-user’ determines that IR35 applies, the responsibility for operating the PAYE/NICs and paying the employer NICs and, where applicable the apprenticeship levy, now move from the PSC/contractor to the ‘fee payer’ (the organisation paying the PSC, such as the end-use or a recruitment agency/intermediary).
+They are also be liable for interest and penalties if HMRC determines an incorrect decision was made and that the worker should be classed (and taxed) as an ‘employee’ rather than a contractor.
+The new rules apply to any payments made on or after 6 April 2021, unless all the contractor’s labour was provided before that date.